gvwilson/sensibleadventures/coriandel/coriandel.md

 back door with a notch in his ear if I managed to.
-There was a time when I could slip through a crowd like a greasy eel, but not after seventeen years (seventeen years!) listening to deputy assistant customs factors debate the merits of their pet proposals for reforming the tax on donkey spit.
+There was a time when I could slip through a crowd like a greasy eel, but not after seventeen years (seventeen years!) listening to deputy assistant customs factors debate the merits of their pet proposals for reforming the tax on donkey turds.
+(There actually is one.
+I don't enforce it unless I am particularly unhappy with someone.)

 He escorted me to a side yard where two washerwomen were wrestling the lids off tubs full of steaming, soapy water.
 I caught one of them eyeing me, and returned her look boldly.
-She blushed and ducked her head, obviously imagining from the company I kept that I was an assassin off to dab spider venom on some foreign spy or some such nonsense.
+She blushed and ducked her head, obviously imagining from the company I kept that I was an assassin off to dab spider venom on the back of some foreign spy's neck or some such nonsense.
 Ah, if only...

-Past the laundry yard was a larger one where half a dozen servants were setting pieces of dayglass on shelves to catch the morning light.
-Some were tinged with red and orange, and a few were greenish-blue, but most had the clear yellow cast that meant quality and expense.
+Past the laundry yard was a larger square where half a dozen servants were setting dayglass on shelves to catch the morning light.
+A few pieces were tinged red and orange, and a few more were greenish-blue, but most had the clear yellow cast that meant quality and expense.
 Recharged, they would shine through the night in my kitchens and privies and yes, my dungeons too.

 And then the gate.
 The blessed, welcome gate.
 Its guards ignored me.
-I paused a moment to take a deep breath---freedom!---before shouldering my way through the stream of people walking up to the palace from the city below.
+I paused a moment to take a deep breath---freedom!---before shouldering my way through the stream of people walking past the palace.
 Two old women compared notes on the shortcomings of a third who wasn't present.
-A carpenter's apprentice laughed at a silk mender's jest, his eyes and thoughts on what lay beneath her slightly-too-well-fitted shift.
-An old man with a case of veneer samples stopped to catch his breath and shake a stone from his sandal.
-A woman with a baby in a sling at her waist paused to wait for him.
-The air was still cool, but the early sun made the white-painted walls on either side of the street almost too brilliant to look at.
+A carpenter's apprentice laughed at a silk mender's jest, his eyes and thoughts clearly on what lay beneath her slightly-too-well-fitted shift.
+An old man with a tightly-strapped sheaf of veneer stopped to catch his breath and shake a stone from his sandal.
+A woman with a baby in a sling at her waist---his daughter, perhaps, or perhaps even his granddaughter---paused to wait for him.
+The air was not yet hot, but the early sun already made the white-painted walls on either side of the street almost too brilliant to look at.

-Half a stride outside the waist-high wall that marked the official boundary of the palace grounds, an enterprising young Ossisswean was offering people strips of chicken cooked in hot oil with cumin seeds from a rickety fry stall.
-I gave her a slotted wooden penny for three skewers, not caring that I burned the roof of my mouth on my first bite, and another for a double handful of pistachios.
+Half a stride outside the waist-high wall that marked the official boundary of the palace grounds, an enterprising young woman was offering people strips of chicken cooked in hot oil with cumin seeds.
+I gave her a slotted wooden sequin for three skewers, not caring that I burned the roof of my mouth on my first bite, and another for a double handful of roasted pistachios.
 Cracking pistachios and dropping the shells on the ground was a delicious little act of rebellion when I was young.
-Now, I bought some every time I fled the palace.
-When they were gone, it was time for me to return.
+I bought some every time I fled the palace in memory of a time when "duty" was just a word.
+When they were gone, it would be time for me to return.

 I followed my feet downhill to Half Brush Square, where a portly man wearing a stained sash was overseeing a queue of people waiting for their turn at the